Writing tips

 Last updated 27/09/2023

-The A-Z of Environmental and Sustainability Research is a series of short essays or blog posts by UCD postdoctoral and postgraduate researchers, technical and research support staff.
+The A-Z of Environmental, Climate and Sustainability Research is a series of short essays or blog posts by UCD postdoctoral and postgraduate researchers, technical and research support staff.
 The series is structured and written in language intended for a general and informed audience who are interested in learning more about the work of UCD researchers working in environmental and sustainability research.

 A blog post is a good way to communicate your research to both academic and non-academic audiences and is written and formatted quite differently to a journal article.